johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 ### `maki` _text_

-Some layers have a `maki` field designed to make it easy to assign icons using the [Maki icon project](https://labs.mapbox.com/maki-icons/), or with other icons that follow the same naming scheme.
-Each layer uses a different subset of the names, but the full list of values used in Mapbox Streets is compiled here so you can ensure your style has all the icons needed across different layers.
+Some layers have a `maki` field designed to make it easier to assign icons using the [Maki icon project](https://labs.mapbox.com/maki-icons/), or with other icons that follow the same naming scheme.
+Each layer uses a different subset of the names, but the full list of values used in Mapbox Streets is compiled here so you can make sure your style has all the icons needed across different layers.

-Not all icons from the Maki project are used in Mapbox Streets, and different types of related features will sometimes have the same `maki` value (eg universities and colleges, or art supply shops and art galleries).
-Nameless POIs will have never have a maki value of marker (the generic default).
+Not all icons from the Maki project are used in Mapbox Streets, and different types of related features will sometimes have the same `maki` value (for example universities and colleges, or art supply shops and art galleries).
+Nameless POIs will have never have a Maki value of marker (the generic default).

 The possible values for the `maki` field for all layers are listed below.
 Icon names that were not part of any layer in v7 are marked with 🆕.
 No further values will be added in Mapbox Streets v8.

 `airport_label:`

 ```
 airport